 Our famous fanny packs come to mind as do clip-on water bottle holders.
 Walkie-talkies help us when we’re hiking or sprawled out across a park.
 (Our kids don’t have their own phones.)

-Making sure we have these things at hand is really helpful to make summer fun happen.
+Making sure you have these things at hand is really helpful to make summer fun happen.